 - Direct Threat: granting the request for accommodation would result in a direct threat to the health or safety of the individual or others

 Summary of expectations of ADA Departmental Liaison

-- participating in DALT, disseminating information you receive here & distributing or maintaining materials
+- Participate in DALT, disseminating information you receive here, and distributing or maintaining materials

-- assisting coworkers with TTY/ordering interpreters/making large print or electronic versions of documents as needed); log when requests for accommodation are made
+- Assist coworkers with TTY, ordering interpreters, making large print or electronic versions of documents as needed; and log when requests for accommodation are made

-- directing requests for technical assistance from others in your department to me if you can’t find the answer in our materials
+- Direct requests for technical assistance from others in your department to DAC if you can’t find the answer in our materials

-- notify me of when an issue has resulted in your department providing someone with a grievance form; provide any completed and mis-submitted grievance forms to DAC
+- Familiarize your department with the grievance process and grievance form; and provide any completed and mis-submitted grievance forms to DAC